jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-001.md

 Although I am unwilling to believe that the bodies of this visible world were ever generated in the manner described above, as I have sufficiently forewarned, I must still retain the same hypothesis to explain those things that appear above the Earth.
 Ultimately, if, as I hope to clearly demonstrate, the causes of all natural things can be given in this way, and not in any other, it may rightfully be concluded that their nature is none other than if they were generated in such a manner. -->

-> striation: One of a number of parallel grooves and ridges in a rock or rocky deposit, formed by repeated twinning or cleaving of crystals.
+{{< n n="striation: One of a number of parallel grooves and ridges in a rock or rocky deposit, formed by repeated twinning or cleaving of crystals." >}}

-### 2. How the Earth was Created
+#### 2. How the Earth was Created

 <!-- According to this Hypothesis. -->